kang-cao-corgi/coj/notes.md

 != a being (a being lives or dies)<br>
 = a function <br>

+Tripartite - Nee, Watchman

 Watchman Nees' the trichotomy theoty of the constitution of human being (***wrong***)

 a living being has:
 - 2 beings: flesh + spirit
-- 3 functions: flesh, spirit, person
+- 3 functions: flesh, spirit, person(the "soul")

 "I am a soul" &rarr; [person, spirit]